BiloxiStudios/BiloxiStudios/README.md

 - Include any images in the same folder

 ## Deployment
-The site automatically deploys to Vercel on push to main branch.
+The site automatically deploys to Vercel on push to main branch or preview on dev.